Same-sex unions in the United States: Domestic partnerships

 Domestic partnerships are any of a variety of relationships recognized by employers or state or local government.
 The benefits of domestic relationships range from very limited rights to all the rights afforded to married people by the state, except where federal law makes providing benefits impossible.
 While most domestic partnership schemes grant those partners limited, enumerated rights, the Oregon, Washington, and Nevada schemes provide substantially the same rights as marriage and are therefore, essentially, civil unions.
-In Oregon, same-sex couples can access domestic partnerships or marriage, as of May 19, 2014.
+In 2014, Oregon began offering marriage to same-sex couples too.

 Some U.S. cities, including New York, San Francisco, and Toledo, offer domestic partnership registries.
 These registries afford registered partner specified rights otherwise reserved to married couples.
 The rights afforded include access to city services and rights created by city ordinances.
 Some private employers within such cities use the domestic partnership registries for the purpose of determining employee eligibility for domestic partner benefits.

 Six U.S. states and the District of Columbia have some form of domestic partnership.
 One of these, Hawaii, calls its scheme a "reciprocal beneficiary" registry.
 Domestic partnership benefits vary widely, ranging from enumerated lists of benefits similar to municipal domestic partnerships to benefits equal to marriage.

 When state governments legalize same-sex unions in some form, municipalities and counties in these states may sometimes choose to sunset their own domestic partnership registries (as Cook County, Illinois did in May 2011), while others which enacted such local registries prior to the state's own registry may retain their registries for various reasons.
 Such registries continue to be separate from state-level registries and unions, and usually must be filed after the dissolution of a state-level union.
 Those states include California, Colorado, Hawaii, Maine, Maryland, Nevada, New Jersey, and Washington.